-Issue Identified Action Required Lead Officer Timescale Comments The CIL has not yet This EIA will be Karen Dower CIL Preliminary Draft The EIA will take been implemented and reviewed and updated Charging Schedule account of any changes is still to undergo two where necessary in consultation: 10 March to the CIL Charging rounds of consultation response to any to 23 April 2014 Schedule. and examination. relevant issues raised Subsequently there may during consultation of CIL draft Charging be some alterations to the CIL Draft Charging Schedule consultation: the Charging Schedule Schedule.
-18 August to 28 before it is adopted September 2014 Adoption expected: April/May 2015 It will be important to Consider and review the Karen Dower April/May 2015 onwards The council will ensure review the impact of CIL impact of CIL once it that CIL is allocated in on equalities issues has been adopted. accordance with its once it is adopted. policies on fairness and equalities.
+Issue Identified Action Required Lead Officer Timescale Comments The CIL has not yet This EIA has been Karen Dower CIL Preliminary Draft The EIA has been been implemented and reviewed and updated in Charging Schedule updated to take account is still to undergo it response to relevant consultation: 10 March of changes to the CIL second round of issues raised during to 23 April 2014 Charging Schedule.
+The consultation and consultation of the CIL change has been the examination.
+Draft Charging CIL draft Charging reduction of the purpose Subsequently there may Schedule.
+Schedule consultation: built student housing be some alterations to 21 November 2014 to 5 from £60sqm to £30sqm the Charging Schedule January 2015 before it is adopted A landar a series I I I I Adoption expected: July ., 2015 It will be important to Consider and review the Karen Dower July 2015 onwards The Council will ensure review the impact of CIL impact of CIL once it that CIL is allocated in on equalities issues has been adopted. accordance with its once it is adopted. policies on fairness and equalities.